AwesomeSauce106/1st-year-collage-Maynooth-Semester-1/README.md

 all code was created by me (AwesomeSauce106)

-At the time of creation the hidden questions could not be accessed, as a result the hidden questions are not recorded.
+I have lost access to the hidden questions for lab 1 and 2, they are not included for that reason

 lab 2:
   retirement ( if statements )